deity-io/falcon-platform-docs/docs/platform/overview/about.md

 We have a cookbook with examples of code and a Youtube channel with video guides.

 - [Falcon Platform Cookbook](./../cookbook)
-- <a href="https://www.youtube.com/channel/UCCyszDV63yrqFHUY1uWf4mQ" target="_blank" rel="noopener noreferrer">OUr Youtube Channel</a>.
+- <a href="https://www.youtube.com/channel/UCCyszDV63yrqFHUY1uWf4mQ" target="_blank" rel="noopener noreferrer">Our Youtube Channel</a>.